OFA-Sys/OFASys/README.md

      micro_batch_size=2,
  )
 ```
 In the simplest scenario, you only need to specify an instruction to define your task and a task name as an identifier.
-For more details about how to define a task for training, see [Define a Task](https://ofasys-doc.readthedocs.io/en/latest/howto/add_task.html) and [Train a task](https://ofasys-doc.readthedocs.io/en/latest/howto/train.html).

 ### Set the Dataset